;

 Gathering necessary tools and materials

-How to Ready Yourself for the Duty at Hand?
+How to Prepare Yourself for the Task Ahead?

 For a job to be done well, good prep is essential.
 One step in getting ready is to get the necessary stuff and materials for the task ahead.
 Here’s an easy 4-Step Guide: